Jets offensive coordinator interviews have begun

-The Jets have indicated they intend to cast a wide net on their offensive coordinator search.
+The New York Jets have indicated they intend to cast a wide net on their offensive coordinator search.
 The team has begun the process of interviewing candidates.

 The #Jets interviewed #Eagles passing game coordinator Kevin Patullo for their offensive coordinator job Friday, per source.— Tom Pelissero (@TomPelissero) January 14, 2023